ywon/Computer_Graphics/README.md

 2. BVH_ray_tracing

+   : compare the computing time when BVH is applied and not.

-   : referred to 'Ray Tracing : The Next Week'
+   referred to 'Ray Tracing : The Next Week'

    https://raytracing.github.io/books/RayTracingTheNextWeek.html#boundingvolumehierarchies